-The GSC assists the Graduate Coordinator, who serves as the GSC chair, with the oversight and development of the Department’s graduate program.
+The GSC assists the Graduate Coordinator, who serves as the GSC chair, with the oversight and development of the Department’s MA/PhD program.
 The GSC reviews proposals for new graduate courses, changes in course content and related curricular matters, and conducts periodic reviews of the Department’s MA/PhD program as a whole.
 The GSC is responsible for recruiting, evaluating applications for admission, evaluating and recommending candidates for graduate appointments, monitoring the progress and academic performance of graduate students in the Department, separation of graduate students, placement, and such other duties as may be assigned to it by the Department Chair.

 Recommendations on significant matters of curriculum and policy are to be forwarded from GSC to FAC or the Faculty Meeting.